Honours Thesis Grade Impact Calculator

 Your existing average is weighted by your completed credits and the thesis grade is weighted by its credits.
 The two are summed and divided by the combined credit total, giving a credit-weighted mean.

-The final-year dissertation often carries an outsized share of credits, so the grade you score on it can tip your whole degree from one classification to the next.
-This calculator blends your expected thesis mark into your running average by credit weight and shows exactly where the result lands.
+The final-year dissertation or honours thesis often carries an outsized share of credits, so the mark you score on it can tip your whole degree from one UK classification to the next.
+This calculator blends your expected thesis mark into your running average by credit weight and shows exactly where the result lands — and how many marks separate you from the next band.

 How it works